Circumvent Debian Bootstrap

 How to Create a bootstrap_package

-then using KIWI NG’s debian bootstrap method to do the job, comes with
+than using KIWI NG’s Debian bootstrap method to do the job comes with

-the task to create that package providing the bootstrap root tree.
+the task of creating that package, providing the bootstrap root tree.
 There

 example and requires some background knowledge about the Open Build Service